Absorption-based qubit estimation in discrete-time quantum walks: Conclusions

 \section{Conclusions}

-We derived closed-form expressions for the escape probability of discrete-time quantum walks with a single absorbing boundary, explicitly as functions of the Bloch angles $(\alpha,\beta)$ of the initial coin state and the boundary position $M$.
-From these we obtained analytic Fisher informations $F_\alpha$ and $F_\beta$ and benchmarked them against the single-copy quantum Fisher information, $H_\alpha=1$ and $H_\beta=\sin^2\alpha$.
-The resulting efficiency maps $\eta_\alpha=F_\alpha/H_\alpha$ and $\eta_\beta=F_\beta/H_\beta$ reveal a clear, operational complementarity: \emph{near} boundaries (e.g., $M=1$) are broadly informative about the population angle $\alpha$, whereas \emph{moderate/large} distances (e.g., $M=2$ and $M\!\to\!\infty$) create phase-sensitive islands informative about $\beta$.
-Because the per-trial Fisher matrix at fixed $M$ has rank~1, combining two boundary placements turns the information full rank and tightens the joint Cramér--Rao bound while retaining the simplicity of a binary (absorption) readout.
+We have derived closed-form expressions for the escape probability of discrete-time quantum walks with a single absorbing boundary, explicitly as functions of the Bloch angles $(\alpha,\beta)$ of the initial coin state and the boundary position $M$.
+From these expressions, we have obtained analytic Fisher information $F_\alpha$ and $F_\beta$, and benchmarked them against the single-copy quantum Fisher information, $H_\alpha=1$ and $H_\beta=\sin^2\alpha$.
+The resulting efficiency maps $\eta_\alpha=F_\alpha/H_\alpha$ and $\eta_\beta=F_\beta/H_\beta$ reveal a clear complementarity: near boundaries (e.g., $M=1$) are broadly informative about the polar Bloch angle $\alpha$, whereas moderate or large distances (e.g., $M=2$ and $M\to\infty$) generate phase-sensitive regions informative about $\beta$.
+Because the per-trial Fisher matrix at fixed $M$ has rank~1, combining two boundary placements can render the information full rank and tighten the joint Cramér-Rao bound while retaining the simplicity of a binary absorption readout.

-To conclude, we also discussed that absorption measurements furnish a metrological primitive for integrated quantum-walk devices: with two boundary placements and modest statistics, one can approach quantum-limited precision for $(\alpha,\beta)$ while bypassing full tomography, enabling fast device bring-up, in-situ calibration, and lightweight performance monitoring in scalable photonic architectures.
+The main contribution of the present work is to provide an analytical characterization of the information content of absorption readout in a restricted-access setting.
+Within that scope, absorption measurements furnish a useful primitive for low-dimensional parameter estimation and coarse-grained calibration of quantum-walk devices.
+Any practical advantage must, however, be understood together with the corresponding experimental tradeoffs: Although binary absorption readout can reduce measurement-setting and reconfiguration overhead, the long-time regime used to define asymptotic escape probabilities remains an experimental resource subject to finite-time convergence, loss, and decoherence constraints.
+Subject to those limitations, the main contribution of the present work is to show that the information content of absorption readout can be characterized analytically and exploited for low-dimensional parameter estimation under restricted measurement access.